CitiObs/environmental-monitoring-toolkit/docs/sensing-devices/what-are-we-talking-about-when-we-say-sensing-device.md

 ## Description

 A sensing device, often referred to simply as a sensor, low-cost sensor, sensor node, etc., is a technological tool designed to detect and measure physical properties or environmental conditions.
 Sensors come in various types (e.g. static or mobile) and can be used to monitor a wide range of parameters such as temperature, pressure, humidity, light intensity, motion, sound, chemical composition, and more.
 In Citizen Science initiatives, a wide range of sensing devices can be employed to engage volunteers in environmental monitoring and data collection efforts.
-These devices are typically selected based on their ease of use, affordability, and suitability for non-experts..
+These devices are typically selected based on their ease of use, affordability, and suitability for non-experts.

 ## Why is this relevant?